soodifficult/Readdoc-backup-EN/QuickStart.md

 ![](images/2020-01-02-18-30-13.png)

 ### Construct App Release Package
-When the debugging is completed, you can construct the App release package so that the App can be quickly deployed to other MobiusPi.
+When the debugging is completed, you can construct the App release package so that the App can be quickly deployed to other MobiusPis.
 - Step 1: Construct an App release package.  <br/>
   Run the `build_py_app.sh HelloWorld` command in the TERMINAL window to construct an App release package, namely, the build_py_app.sh Python App name.
 ![](images/2020-01-02-18-31-55.png)